aarbanas/teamwork-go-scraper/README.md

 ### Check if there are days missing hours

-If you want to validate if in the specified period you logged all your hours there is a flag `c` made for that purpose.
+If you want to validate if in the specified period you logged all your hours there is a flag `-c` made for that purpose.
 Here you can add Croatian national holidays in the equation.

 ```bash